-CDS Members Continue Evolve AI That Predicts COVID-19 Patient Deterioration
+CDS Members Continue to Evolve AI That Predicts COVID-19 Patient Deterioration

 Last year, CDS PhD student Artie (Yiqiu) Shen and colleagues including Assistant Professor and Emerging Scholar of Computer Engineering at NYU Abu Dhabi Farah Shamont, CDS PhD students Nan Wu and Aakash Kaku, CDS alum Jungkyu Park (now a PhD student at NYU School of Medicine), and several others, began developing an AI system that could potentially help to predict the deterioration of emergency room COVID-19 patients.
 The project was under the supervision of CDS Assistant Professor of Mathematics and Data Science Carlos Fernandez-Granda and CDS affiliated professor Krzysztof J. Geras, who also is Assistant Professor in the Department of Radiology at the NYU Grossman School of Medicine.
 The paper, “an artificial intelligence system for predicting the deterioration of COVID-19 patients in the emergency department”, was recently published in npj Digital Medicine.
 It has also been featured in online science news outlets EurekAlert! and SciTechDaily.